Introducing the SciVal API

 An API stands for Application Programming Interface, and it provides a way for programs to talk to one another.

 The SciVal API offers the same feature as the SciVal UI (user interface), in that it allows you to retrieve metrics, researchers and all 8,500+ institutions in SciVal.
 However, the results procured are in a machine-readable format that enables software, rather than humans using the scival.com platform, to find the data.
-Consequently, this allows developers to write programs that automatically extract metrics from SciVal periodically, and use that data in their Institutional Repository systems, websites, social media and for richer visualizations in tools like Tableau.
+Consequently, this allows developers to write programs that automatically extract metrics from SciVal periodically, and use that data in their Institutional Repository systems, websites and for richer visualizations in tools like Tableau.

 What is being Released?